slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"It’s not just other people we need to forgive.
 Sometimes we need to forgive ourselves."
 -- Mitch Albom [1958]*

+> *"Words can’t hurt you, they can only hurt your image of you."
+-- Naval Ravikant [1974]*